webash/docker-light-baseimage/README.md

         └── startup.sh
 ```

-Edit the **Dockerfile** to remove the lines related to the packages installation
+Edit the **Dockerfile** to remove the lines related to packages installation
 ```
 vim example/Dockerfile
 ```